WordPress-Composer/WordPress-Json-Auth-Middlewear/README.md

 # WordPress JWT Authorization Middlewear

 > Currently in progress.
-Not ready for production.

 WordPress has an awesome Rest API interface that allows us to create custom endpoints.
-However, custom endpoints that require authentication aren't part of their Rest API.
-Instead, they have advised we use [plugins](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/) to achieve this.
+However, custom endpoints don't have authentication out-the-box.

 This plugin:

-* Provides a simple API for developers to create custom end points and have authentication with a JWT system.
+* Provides a simple API for developers to create custom end points with JWT verification checks

 * Allows logins from outside the WordPress dashboard which returns a JWT token

 * Allows already logged in users to get a JWT token through the wp_ajax system

 * Designed to be used with Composer

 * Does not require a GUI and is solely a code-based solution

 ## Current Issues/Decisions